shanscirg/whats-my-life/README.md

 # Project 2 - What's my Life!?

 ## Description
 This application prompts the user to take a 20-question personality quiz.
-The user receives personalized results including their Myer Briggs Indicator Type (4-letter acronym), a detailed description of the specific type, and six fun facts.
+The user receives personalized results including their Myers Briggs Indicator Type (4-letter acronym), a detailed description of the specific type, and six fun facts.
 The user is also prompted to create a username and password in order to sign in and view their results at any time.

 ## Project Details
 Motivation for Development - We saw this as a challenging and creative concept with lots of room for future development.